goopypanther/uvc_hepa_air_purifier/README.md

 Airflow is provided by an inexpensive computer case fan operating at 12V.
 Due to the simplicity of the circuit and inherent safety of a fully enclosed device another capacitive dropper is used, followed by a full bridge rectifier and zener for rough regulation.

-Both capacitive droppers have bleeder resistors in series with the class X capacitors to prevent shocks off the end of the cable.
+Both capacitive droppers have bleeder resistors in parallel with the class X capacitors to prevent shocks off the end of the cable.
 The 120VAC input is protected with a fuse, MOV and inrush current limiter.
 I chose to install an in-line switch into the power cable but this is optional.

 In order to maximize the exposure of the air-stream to UVC radiation the area immediately surrounding the GTL3 bulb is sheathed in aluminum foil which will reflect the radiation through the chamber multiple times as well as protect the plastic from degradation.
 Other surfaces of the baffle are painted with white (titanium dioxide) interior house paint for protection.
 According to the scientific literature TiO is an efficient absorber of UVC radiation and should reduce the amount which escapes through the baffle via reflection.
 It also photocatalytically destroys VOCs but I'm not clear on if a paint coating has this ability or if it requires special preparation of the TiO particles.